With Treatment

 Services provided:

-Henrico Area Mental Health And Developmental Services is an inpatient substance use treatment center in Richmond, VA that is located in the 23223 zip code.
-It includes outpatient methadone/buprenorphine or naltrexone treatment, regular outpatient treatment and outpatient treatment.
-Henrico Area Mental Health And Developmental Services can accommodate rehab for adult women, co-occurring addiction and mental health treatment and adult men.
+Henrico Area Mental Health And Developmental Services is a residential substance use treatment facility in Richmond, Virginia that is located in the 23223 zip code.
+It offers regular outpatient treatment, outpatient rehabilitation and outpatient methadone/buprenorphine or naltrexone treatment.
+Henrico Area Mental Health And Developmental Services can accommodate dual diagnosis treatment, rehab for adult men and teenagers.

 Address: 3908 9 Mile Road, Richmond, VA 23223 in Richmond City County